nosfirlabs/publish-html-as-torrent/README.md

 -   `GET /sites/{site_id}`: Get the information for a specific published HTML site, identified by its ID.

 -   `DELETE /sites/{site_id}`: Delete a published HTML site, identified by its ID.

+### Notes

+The `/sites` endpoint returns a list of all published HTML sites, along with their torrent files and any other relevant information.
+The `/sites/{site_id}` endpoint returns the information for a specific published HTML site, identified by its ID.
+The `/sites/{site_id}` endpoint deletes a published HTML site, identified by its ID.